 The working population sits comfortably alongside the retired community.
 The vast majority of working people work outside the Parish although statistics are hard to come by.
 The 2 large employers in bread manufacturing and smokeless fuels in neighbouring Watnall village (part of the adjoining Greasley Parish) have around 1,000 employees; all other Watnall employers on their Industrial Estate are small.
-Very close by, 2 Business Parks on the borders of the Parish but within the City of Nottingham provide sizeable job opportunities.
-There is no industry in Nuthall, and the retail outlets including 2 small general stores/newsagents, 3 hairdressers and 1 battery shop, are very small.
+2 Business Parks on the eastern border of the Parish including Phoenix Park provide sizeable job opportunities.
+There is no other industry in Nuthall, and the retail outlets including 2 small general stores/newsagents, 3 hairdressers and 1 battery shop, are very small.
 There are many self-employed or one-man businesses, working from home.
 There are 4 pubs, 3 serving food, 1 restaurant, and one fast-food outlet.

-The travel to work ratio therefore is relatively high and in combination with Nuthall's role as a through route to all destinations, there is a major peak-time traffic problem.
+The travel to work ratio therefore is relatively high, meaning that a high proportion of local people travel out of the Parish to work on a daily basis and a small proportion of people from elsewhere go to work in Nuthall.
+In combination with Nuthall's role as a through route to all destinations, this gives rise to a major peak-time traffic problem.